matejker/everystreet/README.md

 <img src="docs/everystreet_grange.gif" alt="The Grange route" width="460">

+If you would like to generate GPX file with the route, follow [Issue #6 (comment)](https://github.com/matejker/everystreet/issues/6#issuecomment-774651380)

 ## Usage
 In order to run it locally you need to install it on Python +3.8: